-- The ending of "The Man Who Was Never Born"; Andro succeeds in averting the Bad Future, but at the expense of his own existence, leaving a despairing Noelle alone on a ship floating into outer space as the screen fades to black...
+- The ending of "The Man Who Was Never Born"; while it counts as a Bittersweet Ending since Andro succeeded in his quest to undo the Bad Future he came of, it ends up wiping him from existence, leaving Noelle alone in his spaceship, despairing as the ship floats into outer space and the film fades to black...

 - The Space Plants from "Specimen: Unknown" look harmless in appearance, but the effects they give on the astronauts, especially when they're trapped with them on the spaceship, tell otherwise.
 It turns out the flowers emit poison gas!
 It only gets worse by the climax when they show just how fast they can spread and grow.
 And when they're finally defeated by a sudden rainstorm, they're all screaming in pain and agony.